itsmeowForks/rust-g/README.md

 # output: target/i686-pc-windows-msvc/release/rust_g.dll
 ```

+If you aren't sharing the binary with other people, consider compiling [targeting your native cpu](https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html#target-cpu) for potential performance improvements.
+You can do this by setting the `RUSTFLAGS` environment variable to `-C target-cpu=native`.
+For example, in Powershell you would use `$Env:RUSTFLAGS="-C target-cpu=native"`.

 To get additional features, pass a list to `--features`, for example `--features hash,url`.
 To get all features, pass `--all-features`.
 To disable the default features, pass `--no-default-features`.

 The default features are:
+* acreplace: Aho-Corasick string matching and replacement.
 * cellularnoise: Function to generate cellular automata-based noise.
 * dmi: DMI manipulations which are impossible from within BYOND.
   Used by the asset cache subsystem to improve load times.